thibo73800/self-driving-car/p5-vehicle-detection-tracking/writeup_template.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 My classifier is based on HOG features.
 HOG features are based on the gradient magnitude and direction at each pixel.
-Then, the image is divided in small cells.
-Thus, we can compute a an histogram of direction for each cell of the image.
+Then, the image is divided into small cells.
+Thus, we can compute a histogram of direction for each cell of the image.
 This method gives the possibility to detect the signature of an object’s shape easily.
 Instead of extract HOG features manually, I used the method hog from skimage.feature.
 This method takes mainly three important parameters: orientations, pixels_per_cell and cells_per_block.
-To choose the best combinations of theses values, I first plot some random pair of images with associated HOG features as bellow.
+To choose the best combinations of these values, I first plotted some random pair of images with their associated HOG features as bellow.

 IMAGE WITH BOTH IMG/HOG

-Then, Once I was happy with my current combination of parameters I tried to train the model.
-I finally change HOG parameters in order to improve the accuracy on the test test.
-In finally come up with the following values: orient: 2, pixels_per_cell: 16, orient: 2.
+Then, once I was happy with some combination of parameters I tried to train the model by changing HOG parameters each time in order to improve the accuracy of the test set.
+I finally come up with the following values: orient: 2, pixels_per_cell: 16, orient: 2.

 The code for this step is contained in the file image.py in the static method get_hog_features.